VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/windows.md

 ### 1.4 Installing User Stuff

 You probably have your own prefneces in Software.
 Statistically, you're *probably* a Chrome user.
 That's cool, you do you.
-(I'm a [Vivaldi](https://vivaldi.com) guy) Regadless, I recommend installing all of the software that you can via `winget`, as it makes it much less likely that you'll download shit, and it's just generally easier and faster.
+(I'm a [Vivaldi](https://vivaldi.com) guy) Regardless, I recommend installing all of the software that you can via `winget`, as it makes it much less likely that you'll download shit, and it's just generally easier and faster.

 [TODO]